Cross Country Skiing

 Here is a basic map of the layout of trails you will find in the Shady Rest Area.

-They also got a grant and purchased a cross country grooming machine.
+They also received a grant and purchased a beautiful, Cross-Country trail grooming machine.

-For Winter 2013 they groom out the free trail network on Saturday and Sunday morning’s at 6:00 am.
+For Winter they groom out the free trial network on Saturday and Sunday morning’s at 6 am.

 So by 9 AM you have freshly groomed trails to ski on.

-To access the Mammoth Lakes Visitors Center parking area you want to head down hwy 203 about 1/2 mile below the MC Donald’s we have here in Town.
+To access the Mammoth Lakes Visitors Center parking area you want to head down hwy 203 about 1/4 mile below the Starbuck’s on Main Street.

 Take a left at the Visitors Center’s parking entrance.